 The Football Foundation application process is straightforward.
 Here is exactly what to do, in the right order.

-Football Foundation fencing grants are open to affiliated clubs in England at any level — from Step 1 down to grassroots and Sunday league.
+Football Foundation fencing grants are open to clubs and organisations across England where grassroots football is an integral part of what you offer — including affiliated clubs in the National League System (Steps 1–6), the Women's Football Pyramid (Tiers 1–4), and grassroots clubs below the NLS.
 Your club must be affiliated with your County FA.
 Confirm you are not already in receipt of an active Football Foundation fencing grant (maximum one application per season).

 The Football Foundation requires a specification showing: total perimeter length, fence height, fence construction type, number and type of gates, and total cost.
-Contact The Outdoor Look and we will provide all of this free of charge — including a marked-up site plan if needed.
+They also ask for two like-for-like quotations.
+Contact The Outdoor Look and we will provide our specification and quote free of charge — including a marked-up site plan if needed.
 We respond within 24 hours.
 Having a professional specification from a reputable supplier strengthens your application.

-At 1.1m height, planning permission is generally not required in England under permitted development rights.
-However, always confirm with your local planning authority before applying.
+Planning consent is generally required only for fencing over 2 metres in height.
+At the Pro Pitch 1.1m height, planning permission is therefore usually not required in England under permitted development rights — but always confirm with your local planning authority before applying.
 The Football Foundation requires you to confirm planning permission status as part of the application — if it is required, you must have it in place before applying.

-You will need: a site drawing or aerial photo showing the proposed fence location — our specification document — the total metre run, height and construction — number and type of gates — total project cost — planning permission confirmation — club bank details.
+You will need: a site drawing or aerial photo showing the proposed fence location — our specification document — two like-for-like quotations — the total metre run, height and construction — number and type of gates — total project cost — planning permission confirmation — evidence of security of tenure — landlord's consent (if you do not own the site) — club bank details.
 The application is submitted online by the club Chair, Secretary or Treasurer.

 Apply online via the Football Foundation portal at footballfoundation.org.uk.
 A thorough, detailed application with clear supporting documentation gets a faster decision.
 The Football Foundation typically makes decisions within 10 working days of receiving a complete application.